marcoverpas/keynote_speech_Florence/README.md

 For instance, the diagrams above illustrate the payments across social sectors and the flows of inputs across industries, respectively, in period 5.
 The related code can be found [here](https://github.com/marcoverpas/keynote_speech_Florence/blob/main/5_Sankey_TFM_IO.R).

-Alternatively, network graphs can be used:
+Alternatively, network graphs can be used to illustrate the technical interdependencies among industries

 <figure>
 <img
 src="https://github.com/marcoverpas/figures/blob/main/network_eco_3io_pc_2.png" width="500">
 </figure>

+Here, the size of each vertex is proportional to the corresponding industry's size.

 \:construction: Work in progress!